icons8/lunacy-docs/docs/release-notes/lunacy-3.6.md

 - new document created with empty page
 - improved Export assets to CDN
 - improved selection behavior
-- new object is created over to selected object, instead of on top of layers list
+- the new object is created over to the selected object, instead of on top of the layers list

 ### **Bug Fixes**